Jekabz/someNotes/JAVA STUFF/OCA_PREP/Source_Code_Structure.md

 ###### Classpath and packages
 * Allows the JVM to find your classes
 * Classpath is .classpath file in the main project directory, which contains paths in xml format.
+* classpath is collection of all directories and archive files that are starting points for locating classes *

 ###### import packages statement
 * import lets you use simple name instead of fully qualified name for classes and interfaces in different packages